madhumaddy409/wikipedia/README.md

 2 Login with credential.

-3 in home page use keyword to search
+3 in home page use keyword to search.

-4 you will get list of categories with respective what keyword you searched (Title and summery)
+4 you will get list of categories with respective what keyword you searched.
+(Title and summery)

-5 click on Title you will navigate article
+5 click on Title you will navigate article.

-6 History tab will give you to what pages you are searched previously
+6 History tab will give you to what pages you are searched previously.

 stack used:

-Backend node js, mongoDB Cluster(NOSQL) ejs forntend
+Backend node js, mongoDB Cluster(NOSQL).

+ejs forntend.

 JWT Token based authentication